aleferna12/colorir/docs/source/examples.rst

 	colors.add("swampgreen", "#096b1c")
 	colors.add("woodbrown", "#8c6941")

-This should be enough, now instead of a red square we can draw more interesting stuff:
+This should be enough.
+Now, instead of a red square, we can draw more interesting stuff:

 .. _simple_turtle_2: